 HOW DOES THE BOARD CONDUCT FURTHER INQUIRY, WHEN THAT IS NECESSARY?

 The applicant may be asked to provide facts and explanation, in addition to the questions on the fitness application.
-In order to verify the accuracy of the information provided in the application, or to obtain additional information, the Board will contact the applicant's references, the applicant's employers, colleges and law schools, courts, medical providers, police agencies, and credit agencies.Back to FAQ
+In order to verify the accuracy of the information provided in the application, or to obtain additional information, the Board will contact the applicant's personal references, employers, and schools, and it may contact police agencies, credit agencies, and others.Back to TOP

 HOW DOES THE BOARD DETERMINE THE APPROPRIATE WEIGHT AND SIGNIFICANCE TO BE GIVEN THE PRIOR CONDUCT?

 The Board will use the following factors in assigning weight and significance to prior conduct: